mateuszjurewicz/notes_public/English Vocabulary.md

 - `embossed`
 (of a surface or object) decorated with a design that stands out in relief.
 E.g. a notarized document, diploma or a business card.
 - `eyrie` ("iyri")
 a large nest of an eagle or other bird of prey, built high in a tree or on a cliff.
-Figuratively a high or inaccessible place from which someone can observe what is below them.
+Figuratively
 - `expound`
 to explain, state in detail, elucidate.
 "The professor was _____ing **on** his favorite subject".
 Commonly confused with expand, which also refers to adding further detail.
 - `figment`